tardate/LittleArduinoProjects/README.md

-# 313 Little Electronics and Arduino Projects
+# 314 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [MCP23S17](./Electronics101/MCP23S17) - investigate and test the MCP23S17 16-Bit I/O Expander with serial interface.
+> Latest addition:sparkles: [EEPROM/AT28C16/PEProgrammer](./playground/EEPROM/AT28C16/PEProgrammer) - programming an AT28C16 64k EEPROM with an Arduino and MCP23S17 16-bit port expander.

 Just my collection of electronics projects, many involving an Arduino in one way or another.